kean/DFImageManager/README.md

 # DFImageManager
 DFImageManager is a modern framework for managing (fetching, caching, decompressing, preheating and more) images from various sources.
-You'll find it instantly familiar if you've ever used Photos Kit image manager.

 ### Supported assets and assets identifiers
 - NSURL with schemes http:, https:, ftp:, file: